sakib1486/CMPUT664_Spectre/README.md

 `./dockcross-x86 bash -c '$CC {filename}.c -o {output filename} -static'`

 This should be done on the folder where your .c file is saved.
 Our spectre code file and its corresponding compiled output with dockcross can be found [here](test/test-progs/spectre/src).

+Now from the top directory, run the following command to use the built x86 architecture on Gem5 to run the output file:

+`build/X86/gem5.opt configs/example/se.py --cmd=tests/test-progs/spectresrc/spectre`

+### _Spectre Attack_ on modified X86 and ARM architectures

+To run our shielding technique, you need to use all the files and folders from this repository.
+Two options that we followed to isolate the cache memory are-

+  - Firstly, Reducing the size of the Cache Memory by setting the Cache memorysize
+  - Secondly, Disabling the Cache Memory while running the output.

+For the first option, from the top directory, run the following command:

+`build/X86/gem5.opt configs/example/se.py --cmd=tests/test-progs/hello/bin/x86/linux/hello --cpu-type=TimingSimpleCPU --l1d_size=64kB --l1i_size=16kB`

+And for the second option, run the following command:

+`build/X86/gem5.opt configs/example/se.py --cmd=tests/test-progs/hello/bin/x86/linux/hello --cpu-type=TimingSimpleCPU --l1d_size=64kB --l1i_size=16kB --caches`

+To run the similar experiment on ARM binaries, you just need to switch 'X86' to 'ARM' after it has been built up correctly on Gem5.